Welcome to the Bitterroot. Where Chemtrails Roam 340 Days a Year?

 Questions surrounding atmospheric activity have also led many citizens to explore what role federal agencies play in weather modification oversight and reporting.

-The Montana Department of Environmental Quality has also acknowledged receiving public questions regarding federal oversight, including the role of the Federal Aviation Administration (FAA) and national airspace regulations.
+The Montana Department of Environmental Quality has acknowledged receiving public questions regarding federal oversight, including the role of the Federal Aviation Administration (FAA) and national airspace regulations.

 For many citizens, the existence of these discussions does not necessarily confirm large-scale conspiracy claims, but it does reinforce why communities continue asking questions about transparency, environmental stewardship, and long-term atmospheric policy.